• images of brain scans and woman smiling

 All stroke patients are evaluated for further subacute treatment in our specialized subacute rehabilitation wards.
 These wards are located directly adjacent to the acute hospital stroke wards to facilitate early evaluation and treatment by the Department of Physical Medicine and Rehabilitation.

-Acute stroke treatment:
+Acute Ischemic stroke treatment:

 The stroke service also participates in the evaluation of new forms of treatment.
 Examples of treatment evaluation include intra-arterial thrombolysis, mechanical clot retrieval, new methods of patient selection to extend medication time window (neuroprotectants) and surgical and medical interventions.